inbo/vlaams-biodiversiteitsportaal/scripts/convert-gis-layers/README.md

 It outputs every band as a separate Esri HDR file, ready for upload through the spatial-service admin UI.

 Arguments:
-- 'filename': the path to the input file
+- 'filenames': the paths to the input files, can be one or more
 - 'output_dir': the path to the output directory (default = ./output)

 for example: